noumanaziz7241/Pump-Failure-Prediction/README.md

 #  Pump Failure Prediction Project Setup Guide

-This guide provides the necessary steps to set up and run the Pump Failure Detection project.
+This guide provides the necessary steps to set up and run the Pump Failure Prediction project.
 Follow the instructions below to ensure a smooth setup process.

 ## Prerequisites